 Atkins, 60, was charged with mail fraud and aggravated identity theft.
 The press did not say if he has acquired the services of an attorney.

 According to the indictment, Atkins is accused of devising a scheme to defraud an elderly woman of her entire retirement savings, totaling over $400,000, between July 2015 and October 2015.
 Atkins allegedly borrowed the money from the victim and promised to repay her in two months.
 His relationship with the alleged victim is unclear.
+The victim’s name is also being withheld in public reports.

 Atkins purportedly used the money for his business, All Points Aviation and Associates, LLC.
 The disbursement checks were made payable to his business and the victim, who cosigned the checks.
 The funds were paid out in three installments.
+It is not currently clear whether the victim thought she was investing in the business.

 Atkins is accused of forging the victim’s signature for the third and largest installment of $317,916.
 He reportedly transferred the money into his business account, which only he could access.
 The indictment further claims that he used the money for his personal benefits and didn’t repay the victim as promised.